sanjirhabib/benchmark/README.md

 ```

 #### Summary
-- My amature coded hashmap is not slower than C++'s map, undered_map, densemap, or sparsemap.
+- My minimal hashmap is not slower than C++'s map, undered_map, densemap, or sparsemap.
-- glibc's malloc() free() is not slower than manual memory management whatever I can write.
+- glibc's malloc() free() is not slower than manual memory management.
-- String manipulation with pointer + length is speedy enough.
+- String manipulation is the main bottleneck.

 #### The surprises
-I can beat the other languages, but not PHP.
+Even though I can beat other languages, I can't beat PHP.
 No idea why or how they are doing it.

-I tried caching the hash value like PHP, but that didn't help either.
+I tried other things like caching the hash value like PHP, but nothing helped.

-#### What other optimizations did you put in your C coee?
+#### What other optimizations did you put in your C code?

-None that I can tell you of.
+There's a list of optimizations that I DIDN'T perform :

-- Strings don't cache the hash.
+- Strings don't cache hash.
 Like how it's done in PHP
 - No small string optimization like in C++
 - No SIMD AVX from my code, other than what the compiter does internally.
 - No pre-memory allocation, or custom memeory manager.
-- Memory is allocated by 1 every time an element is added.
+- Key and value memory is allocated by 1 every time an element is added.
 No buffer.
 - No excessive use of C macros for inlining.
-Using one line functions rather than macros.
+Used a lot of one-line-functions, instead of macros.
-- Everything is boxed.
-No excessive pointer passing.
+- Values are boxed type type.
+Not pointer passed.
-- A runtime type inferance is at work so that the hashmap is flexible for all types of data.
-Not only strings or int.
+- A runtime type-inferance at work to make the hashmap flexible for all types of data.
+Unlike compile time code generation in C++.

-So basically just a regular C program, without optimization.
+So basically just a regular C program, without any special optimization.